joansola/slamtb/README.txt

   A.3.
 Select the EKF-SLAM project.

-        git checkout master
+        git checkout ekf

-B. In the Matlab prompt:
+B. In the Matlab command window:

   B.1.
 Go to the toolbox